FatLurch/Ammocan_Unsung/README.md

 # Ammocan Unsung
- This addon extends the fuinctionality of my Ammocan addon in order to support the Unsung DLC for ARMA 3
+ This addon extends the functionality of my Ammocan addon in order to support the Prarie Fire DLC for ARMA 3

  Original Ammocan on GitHub: https://github.com/FatLurch/Ammocan